wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

 # Additional activation OTP

 The purpose of additional activation OTP is to help with the user authentication, or with the activation confirmation.
-The additional OTP can be used either in the early stages of the activation or later when the activation is created and waits for the confirmation in the OTP_USED<sup>1</sup> state.
+The additional OTP can be used either in the early stages of the activation or later when the activation is created and waits for the confirmation in the PENDING_COMMIT state.

 We will describe each situation in detail in the separate chapters: